veracity/veracity-documentation/sections/vap/admin-tab/resource.md

 ##### Session expiry

 If you do not interact with a paginated report for ten minutes, your session expires.
+You can close the session expiry dialog with the 'X' icon or select **Refresh**.
+It will extend the report session time and allow you to continue interacting with your report.

 ### To use Azure Analysis Service as a data source
 <a id="AAS"></a>